-SPAN 203 is meant as a bridge class between the basic sequence and the core curriculum, once SPAN 303 has been taken, students cannot enroll in SPAN 203.
+SPAN 203 is the foundation class to the major and minor.
+If a student is placed into SPAN 303 or takes SPAN 303 first, they cannot enroll in SPAN 203.

 One SPAN/LC class can count toward the minor.

-SPAN 311 Spanish Across the Curriculum with a focus on business law or marketing is recommended for the Minor in Business, Accounting, Entrepreneurship, Finance, and Marketing.
+SPAN 311 Spanish Across the Curriculum with a focus on business law or marketing is recommended for the Minor in Business Professions.